Who We Are

 He previously worked on the structured credit desk at Broadstreet Group, a New York-based hedge fund.
 His writing has been published in Economic and Political Weekly, Environment and Urbanisation Asia, and Urban India, and he has published work on banking in India, mobilising capital in emerging markets, and urbanisation.
 He graduated with an MBA from Carnegie Mellon University and has a bachelor’s degree in Engineering.

-Puneet Gupta – Puneet is currently the CFO of IFMR Holdings, is a Trustee at IFMR Trust, and has been a part of the IFMR Trust Executive Group since 2008.
+Puneet Gupta – Puneet is a Trustee at IFMR Trust, and has been a part of the IFMR Trust Executive Group since 2008.
 He represents the Trust as a promoter director on the board of several group companies and also serves on the board of IIT Madras’ Rural Technology Business Incubator.

 Dinesh works on the outreach initiatives of IFMR Finance Foundation in reaching out to key stakeholders through collaterals, campaigns and events.
 He also manages the IFMR Blog and is closely involved in leading internal and external communications.
 He holds a post-graduate diploma in management.